UltraMessaging/smx_perf/README.md

 to use for the time-critical thread.

-For the publisher (smx_perf_pub.c), the time critical thread is the "main" thread, since that is the thread which sends the messages.
+For the publisher (smx_perf_pub.c), the time-critical thread is the "main" thread, since that is the thread that sends the messages.
 The publisher program is typically started with affinity set to a non-critical CPU core, typically 1, using the "taskset" command.
 The publisher creates its context, which creates the context thread,